fourlabsldn/fl-form/README.md

   <script>
     var flFormConfigObj = {
-      onLoad: function () {}, //Called when it is loaded for the first time
+      onLoad: function () {}, // Called when it is loaded for the first time
-      onResponse: function (responseText, responseStatusCode) {}, //Called whenever a response from a submit event arrives.
+      onResponse: function (text, statusCode) {}, // Called whenever a response from a submit event arrives
       credentials: false, //If set to true, credentials are sent with fetch request }
   </script>